Koatty/koatty_core/docs/api/koatty_core.koattymetadata.md

 </td><td>

-Merges all key-value pairs from a given Metadata object into this one.
-If both this object and the given object have values in the same key, values from the other Metadata object will be appended to this object's values.
+Merges the given metadata into this metadata

 </td></tr>